Vladinho10/node-server-template/guides/architecture-guide.md

 ## services
   Services are conceptual parts of app architecture.
 We can say, that almost all API logic is written in services.
 Services have intermediate role between controllers and data access layer (dal).\
   In service the data received from controller, adapting, filtering, checking, and if there are no exceptions thrown, does manipulations with the database using appropriate models and at the end transfers back the modified data to the controller.
   Sometimes service can be just a helper (look below about helpers), which does resource specific operations.
-For example jwt's (json web token) `sign` and `verify` methods we could be written as service methods.
+For example jwtSrv's (json web token) `sign` and `verify` methods we could be written as service methods.
   ```
   class UserSrv {
       static async readMany(query, options) {}